 BNSF 4917 East at Tukwila.
 Next here came my train.

-The original Southern Pacific Oregon City station.
+The original Southern Pacific Oregon City station built in the 1920s.

 The Oregon City Amtrak shelter.

-Amtrak Cascades 500 arrives in Oregon City.
+Amtrak Cascades 500 arrived in Oregon City.

 The End of the Oregon Trail, which has seen better days.

 Willamette Falls in Oregon City.
 We made our way to our next stop of the day at Aurora.